openfun/jitsi-box/README.md

-# Jitsi-Box, the all-in-one device designed to automate holding hybrid conferences with Jitsi 🎥
+# Jitsi Box, an opensource device for hybrid classrooms and conferences

-****

-## Overview

-A **hybrid class** is a course that combines traditional, face-to-face teaching with online teaching.
+A **hybrid classroom** combines traditional face-to-face teaching with online teaching.

 **Our ambition is to blend the virtual classroom with the real classroom through the use of a simple device called the `Jitsi-Box`**.